official-alex/AI-Asistant-/README.md

    ```

 3. **🔑 Set Up Environment Variables:**
-   Edit a `.env` file in the project root and add the following:
+   Edit the `.env` file in the project root and add the following:
    ```plaintext
    GROQ_API_KEY=your_groq_api_key_here
    ELEVENLABS_API_KEY=your_elevenlabs_api_key_here